-However, more detailed in-view of Internet usage data gives a less optimistic picture; according to Digital Agenda Scoreboard data in June 2013, 63% of Croatians reported using the internet at least weekly (regular users), that is below the EU average of 72%.
-Croatia exhibited lower rates of daily use of the internet (frequent users), with 53% of the population reporting going online every day, compared to an EU average of 62%.
-It also has to be mentioned that in 2013, 29% of the population still had never used the Internet; which was lower than in 2012 but higher than the EU average of 20%.
+According to ITU, the percentage of individuals using the Internet is quite high in Croatia - in 2014 it amounted to 68,57%.
+However, more detailed in-view in Internet usage data gives less optimistic picture; according to Digital Agenda Scoreboard data in 2015, 66% of Croatians reported using the internet at least weekly (regular users), that is below the EU average.
+Croatia exhibited lower rates of daily use of the internet (frequent users), with 60% of the population reporting going online every day, compared to an EU average.
+It also has to be mentioned that in 2015, 26% of the population still had never used the Internet; which was lower than in 2013 but still higher than the EU average.